-17 By nature, younger workers start in entry-level jobs and are the hungriest for advancement.
+By nature, younger workers start in entry-level jobs and are the hungriest for advancement.
 Companies that want to attract and engage Gen Z, the rising cohort of workers born after 1996, are wise to tap into the generation's passion for progress.
-If there's any doubt about whether Gen Z wants to learn and grow, the numbers add clarity.
-Gen Z values learning for career progress.
-Percentage of Gen Z who agreed that "Through learning, I can explore potential career paths at my company" compared to other generations Millennials, Gen X, Baby Boomers (born before 1996)
+If there's any doubt about whether Gen Z wants to learn and grow, the numbers from the research add clarity.
+Gen Z worldwide values learning for career progress 17 Percentage of Gen Z that agree with the following statement: "Through learning, I can explore potential career paths at my company" compared to other generations.
+Millennials, Gen X, Baby Boomers (born before 1996)

 "What works well for Gen Z works well for everyone.
 Employees all want to see how learning translates to something that matters to them."
+18

 Christopher Lind VP, Chief Learning Officer at ChenMed Coaching is popular.
 Al can expand its scale.
-Empowering people to build skills for career progress starts with a simple piece of advice: your future belongs to you.
-Re-enter Al. In the years ahead, Al will become more common as a coach, advisor, or problem-solving assistant.
-While Al-powered coaching is not the only resource companies can tap into, it could be the answer to a problem that's dogged L&D pros - how to provide personalized career development at scale.
+Empowering people to make career progress starts with a simple piece of advice: your future belongs to you.
+Re-enter Al. In the years ahead, Al will become more common as a coach advisor, or problem-solving co-pilot.
+While Al-powered coaching is not the only resource companies can tap into, it could be the answer to a problem that's dogged L&D pros: how to provide personalised career development at scale.

-of companies are investing in career mentoring and coaching to boost employee retention.
+of companies in Benelux are investing in career mentoring and coaching as a way to boost employee retention.

 Internal mobility is a growing spark - that requires fuel.
 Most learning leaders see the rising potential of internal mobility.
 Companies that encourage employees to explore and stretch into different internal roles reap higher retention rates, a more agile pool of workforce skills, and employees with deeper cross-functional knowledge.
-But many companies are still at the starting line, seeking the right cultural shifts to help employees overcome common barriers, such as bias in favor of external hiring and managers who hoard talent.
+But many companies are still at the starting line, seeking the right cultural shifts to help employees overcome common barriers, such as bias in favour of external hiring and managers who hoard talent.
 One tip: don't get bogged down trying to build the perfect internal mobility program.
-Brainstorm small steps your organization can take today.
-33% of organizations have internal mobility programs.
-Only 1 in 5 in 6000 employees has strong confidence in their ability to make an internal move.
+Brainstorm small steps your organisation can take today.
+40% of organisations in Benelux have internal mobility programs.
+But only 13% of employees in the region have strong confidence in their ability to make an internal move.

 Mobility takes a village and merits a dedicated leader.
-Because internal mobility is a newer goal for many, the question of where it sits in an organization's structure can be muddy.
-Does talent acquisition lead these efforts, or L&D, or another group?
+Because internal mobility is a newer goal for many, the question of where it sits in an organisation's structure can be muddy.
+Does talent acquisition lead these efforts or L&D or another group?
 Two things are clear:

 Shared leadership is common.
-For more than a third of organizations, internal mobility is shared between two or more roles and often includes the head of HR.
+For more than a third of organisations globally, internal mobility is shared between two or more roles and often includes the head of HR.

 Ownership frequently sits at the top of human resources.
-In almost half (48%) of organizations, the head of HR owns or co-owns responsibility for leading mobility.
+In almost half (45%) of organisations across EMEA, the head of HR owns or co-owns responsibility for leading mobility.
 Who leads internal mobility?